To view our Procedure to Request Public Records, click here

 What is the copying charge?

-If you have any questions regarding our public records process, please contact our office at (509)524-5400 or by email at email@example.com.
+If you have any questions regarding our public records process, please contact our public records officer, at (509)524-5400 or by email: email@example.com.

 Motor Vehicle Collisions

 If you are involved an accident, call 9-1-1 for a police response.
 If the police complete a written report, you only need to contact your insurance company.